October 6, 2021

-A key workflow for most fintechs is the user onboarding process.
-As part of the onboarding process, fintechs typically need to collect highly sensitive information and share that information with their partners for KYC verification, credit scoring, fraud checks, and more.
-To help fintechs securely collect and share this data with their partners, we’re excited to introduce support for customer onboarding.
+A key workflow for most fintech companies is the user onboarding process.
+As part of the onboarding process, they typically need to collect highly sensitive information and share that information with their partners for KYC verification, credit scoring, fraud checks, and more.
+To help them securely collect and share this data with their partners, we’re excited to introduce support for customer onboarding.

-A core part of this solution is that fintechs can easily integrate with any third-party API to securely share sensitive data, without directly handling it.
+A core part of this solution is that fintech companies can integrate with any third-party API to securely share sensitive data without directly handling it.
 To make this easy, we’ve pre-built a number of the most commonly needed integrations (Alloy, Experian, and Plaid), and we’ve also created Skyflow Connections, a framework and toolset for easily building custom integrations.
-Our goal is to provide you with the data privacy and security infrastructure to protect your data, and the flexibility to easily build it into your workflows, so you can focus on delivering a great customer experience.
+Our goal is to provide you with the data privacy and security infrastructure to protect your data and the flexibility to easily build it into your workflows so you can focus on delivering a great customer experience.

 Skyflow for Money Movement

-Many fintechs have introduced money movement features into their offering to facilitate peer-to-peer transactions, fund accounts, and even process payments.
-Typically, fintechs accomplish this by collecting bank data — account numbers and routing numbers.
-To help fintechs protect this highly sensitive data, we’re introducing robust new support for money movement.
+Many fintech companies have introduced money movement features into their offering to facilitate peer-to-peer transactions, fund accounts, and even process payments.
+Typically, they accomplish this by collecting bank data — account numbers and routing numbers.
+To help them protect this highly sensitive data, we’re introducing robust new support for money movement.

 Fintech companies can use Skyflow’s money movement solution to securely collect bank data, facilitate money movement transactions, and store and use this information while always preserving privacy.